darshandesai1095/taskweaver/README.md

 ## Dynamic Task Insertion
 You can dynamically add new tasks to an ongoing workflow.
 When a task is added, it automatically updates the dependencies and determines if the new task can be executed immediately.
+By calling the workflow.addTask(newTask: Task) method within a task’s action callback, you can introduce new tasks into the workflow and trigger subsequent tasks based on evolving conditions, offering flexibility to adapt the workflow in real-time as the process progresses.

 ```javascript
   const newTask: Task = {